alexhegit/NNparser/readme.md

 ​	**Color bars** of extreme cells

-​		In the table, the cells/layers with the maximum memory cost are marked in Red, and the cells/layers with the maximum computation costs are marked in Blue.
+​		The cells/layers with the maximum  cost are marked as:

+​			The maximum output Tensor:  Red,

+​			The maximum weight tensor: Pink

+​			The maximum matrix multi-add  costs : Green.